 In 2019, Keene was chosen to be a site for the historical mural group, The Walldogs, and their work tells the story of this vibrant city through the years!
 All you have to do is download the map and you can wander around at your leisure and take it all in.

 Go on a Swanzey covered bridge tour

 Everyone has their own thing.
 Some people are drawn to antique shops.
 Some people are drawn to cafes or bookstores.
 And then there are the people who can’t get enough of covered bridges!
 We can see the appeal.
-They’re picturesque, reminiscent of the good ol’ days, and they evoke that classic New England charm more than almost anything (except for white steepled churches).
+They’re picturesque, reminiscent of the good ol’ days, and they evoke that classic New England charm more than almost anything, except for maybe white steepled churches.

 For a place as small as Swanzey, there sure are a lot of covered bridges to see!
 A total of four can be found in this tiny Monadnock town – Sawyers Crossing, Slate Covered Bridge, Carleton Covered Bridge, and Denman Thompson Bridge.
 It’s easy to hit them all in one drive.
 Each unique in their own way, the covered bridges of Swanzey are truly picture-perfect.

 Stay in a historic inn

 Everyone has their preferences for the best places to stay on vacation, whether that be a name brand hotel, a quaint B&B, a VRBO, or what, but in New England, it’s hard to beat a classic inn!